HIT/CIM Department Transfer Credit Policy

 2. Once you have verified that all official transcripts have been received by SBCC in your Pipeline account, email Gwyer Schuyler, Academic Counselor, at email@example.com, with the subject line Transcript Evaluation Request and include the following information:

-3. The evaluation results will be emailed to your SBCC Pipeline e-mail account.
+3. The evaluation results and a comprehensive Student Educational Plan (SEP) will be emailed to your SBCC Pipeline e-mail account.
 Prerequisite holds associated with HIT/CIM course work will be cleared based on evaluation results.

 1. SBCC reserves the right to request further documents as needed to conduct an evaluation.